mco-gh/quizaic/docs/api-reference.md

-# Emblem API Reference
+# Quizrd API Reference

-The Emblem API is a REST-style API which operates on the following
+The Quizrd API is a REST-ful API which operates on the following
 resources:

-- Approvers
+- *Players*
-- Campaigns
+- *Admins*
-- Causes
+- *Questions*
-- Donations
+- *Quizzes*
-- Donors
+- *Generators*

 ## Purpose and overview

-The purpose of this API is to address the data needs relating to fundraising *campaigns* for worthy *causes*.
+The purpose of this API is to address the data needs relating to constructing, generating, operating, and playing online trivia quizzes.

-A *cause* is an organization of some kind (often a charity) that accepts *donations* from *donors*.
-Donations reach *causes* through *campaigns*.
-Campaigns are promoted by sponsors, and can only be for an approved *cause*. *Donors* are individuals who are authenticated and approved by a campaign.

-A *cause* may only accept donations if it has been approved by one or more *approvers*, who are individuals designated by the fundraising site to vet causes according to the site's criteria.
+- A *player* participates in a *quiz*.
+- An *admin* constructs and operates a *quiz*.
+- A *question* is a multiple choice challenge with four possible answers.
+- A *quiz* is an interactive online competition containing a sequence of *questions*. *Quizzes* may be shared and reused. *Quizzes* are operated in one of two modes:
+  - synchronous - *players* answer each *question* in lock step
+  - asynchronous - *players* respond to *questions* on their own schedule
+- A *generator* generates a stream of *questions*.

 ## Resources in general